 If you are going to create the content of your next email, then don’t forget to segment your contact based on the market, client type, service area, buyer persona, etc. By doing so you can design your email according to the client you are addressing it to in each segment.
 We all know that needs and demands of each customer are different from the other.
 Hence, your mass email strategy will not work for you.
 Personalization is all about giving attention to each individual on a personal level.
 Keeping that in mind, you will have to frame emails that are customer specific then only you can give a personal touch to your campaign and make it more effective.

 Write Segment-specific Emails

-For each segment you created by dividing your list of contacts, you will have to develop content specific to that group, and it should not be a mass message, same for everyone.
+For each segment you created by dividing your email list, you will have to develop content specific to that group, and it should not be a mass message, same for everyone.
 Personalization is only possible when emails created for each segment is relevant and specific to that group and its requirements.
 Also, the copy should be written in a professional but conversational tone and should sound like a human not robotic even if you are sending it to many people.
 Your content should make the audience feel that it has only been written for him.
 Your effort should be directed towards making your prospect feel that doing business with you can be comfortable and trust-worthy.